YasserHassan03/RISCV-CPU/personal statements/Ahmad.md

 ```

-# Make & Run Shell Scripts
+## Make & Run Shell Scripts

 Originially, we planned to have a seperate shell script for our Pipeline and Single Cycle CPU and use a Makefile which contained a different make our different assembly programs using the files provided for us and adjusting them slightly.
 This worked initially but required us to manually change the name of the memory files as well as the shell scripts to access the correct assembly codes.

 This felt clunky and especially slow when testing our programs.
 To combat this, we had the idea a sepearate shell script called make.sh which would now take in arguments in when the file is ran on the terminal.

-After some research we found a nice way to do this using bash commands to take the arguments using the $1, $2, $3, if statements and sed commands.
+After some research we found a nice way to do this using bash commands to take the arguments using the `$1, $2, $3`, `if then fi` statements and `sed` commands.

 Here are a few snippets from the make file